alex-vt/DataPoints/README.md

 ### Configure

-The relative path of folder with CSV files in device internal storage is `DataPoints` by default.
+The relative path of folder with CSV files in device internal storage is `SensorDataPoints` by default.

 To override it with a new path, create, or put line to `secrets.properties` in the project's root folder: